ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-12-05-claude-code.md

 - Write unit tests with pytest
 - Use SQLAlchemy for database models
 - Use `logger = src.get_logger(__name__)` for logging
-- Small try-except blocks; log with `logger.exception()` without including error in message
+- Use small try-except blocks; log with `logger.exception()` without including error in message
 - Raise exceptions instead of swallowing them
 - Add imports at top-level